 Procedure

-MRA

-The following FHIR resources are needed to assemble an 835 MRA Message FHIR bundle

-Basic

-Claim

-ClaimResponse

-Coverage

-MessageDefinition

-MessageHeader

-Observation

-Organization

-Patient

-PaymentReconciliation

-Practitioner

-Procedure

 EFT

 The following FHIR resources are needed to assemble an 835 EFT message FHIR bundle.
 Since the TAS team did not receive further information in time (Mapping from trading partners to FSC) regarding the actual X12 fields that are being used for an 835 EFT, the TAS team went ahead and used the format of the mailman message and mapped that to X12 segments and fields to their best knowledge.
 Those were then used and mapped to FHIR resources.
 This will have to be reviewed by the product and FSC team and updated later (once the needed information becomes available).